Khushir474/Cognify-Real-Time-Japanese-Content-Detector-and-Translation-using-Computer-Vision-OCR/README.md

    cd Cognify
    ```

-2. Install the necessary packages:
+2. Install the necessary packages: // Skip this step since all the requirements are in the main file included for now
    ```bash
    pip install -r requirements.txt
    ```